-In house recruiters are typically quite uninspiring.
-I found they would reach out to me on LinkedIn with a fairly generic message telling me I was a great fit and they'd like me to apply for a job with them.
-I didn't actually respond to a single in-house recruiter during my search, because not a single one of them made me feel the company actually wanted me.
-They wanted me to put myself in their process so they could evaluate me, just as anyone else is open to doing.
-That's not really the same thing, and the fact that they contacted me directly but without adding any kind of personal touch left me with a negative impression of a potential employer.
+I found in house recruiters to be quite uninspiring.
+They would reach out to me on LinkedIn with a fairly generic message telling me I was a great fit and they'd like me to apply for a job with them.
+I didn't actually respond to any of these, because none made me feel the company actually wanted me.
+They wanted me to put myself in their process.
+That's not really the same thing, and I didn't find they added any value.

 Actual headhunters exist, but most in-house recruiters are not headhunting and it's important to recognise the difference if you are contacted.
 An invitation to apply for a job doesn't suggest the people in charge of the decision to interview or hire you have any more interest in you than any other company does.

-Agency recruiters are an incredibly mixed bunch.
-There are plenty of scummy recruiters around, and if you feel that one you are dealing with is being dishonest or pushy or in some way not acting in your interests, just drop them.
+Agency recruiters are a very mixed bunch.
+There are plenty of bad recruiters around.
+I believe that if you feel one you are dealing with is being dishonest or pushy or just not acting in your interests, it's best to just drop them and move on.
 There are also good ones who behave professionally.

 If you're on LinkedIn or you post your CV anywhere online, you'll get a deluge of contact from recruiters giving a one-line introduction and asking to phone you.
 It's perfectly fine to push back and ask for more details on opportunities before giving out your phone number.
 A typical call with a recruiter lasts 15-30 minutes, so it's not something you should be doing with everyone who asks.

 You'll also get a lot of emails giving you details of job opportunities that are similar to what you want, but not quite right because the location is 50 miles away or the technology is something you have no experience with.
-Instead of taking the huff that the recruiter obviously hasn't read your CV before contacting you, I found some success with simply responding back politely to each of these with "Unfortunately this opportunity doesn't really fit me because [reason], but if you should happen to come across any similar opportunities for [technology] in [location], please keep me in mind".
+Whilst it can be frustrating that the recruiter obviously hasn't read your CV before contacting you, I found some success with simply responding back politely to each of these with "Unfortunately this opportunity doesn't really fit me because [reason], but if you should happen to come across any similar opportunities for [technology] in [location], please keep me in mind".
 A few of them immediately responded with "Oh, actually, I've got such an opportunity right here".

-There's an important lesson there: Most agencies who contact you will be low-effort spammers (by virtue of statistics - they're the ones sending all the emails), but that doesn't mean they can't be of value to you.
+There's an important lesson there: Most agencies who contact you will be low-effort spammers, but that doesn't mean they can't be of value to you.